Nursing Homes Run Short Of COVID-19 Protective Gear As Federal Response Falters

 Cloth masks, ponchos and no hand sanitizer

-Despite President Trump's pledge April 30 to "deploy every resource and power that we have" to protect older Americans, a fifth of the nation's nursing homes — 3,213 out of more than 15,000 — reported during the last two weeks of May that they had less than a week's supply of masks, gowns, gloves, eye protectors or hand sanitizer, according to federal records.
+Despite President Trump's pledge on April 30 to "deploy every resource and power that we have" to protect older Americans, a fifth of the nation's nursing homes — 3,213 out of more than 15,000 — reported during the last two weeks of May that they had less than a week's supply of masks, gowns, gloves, eye protectors or hand sanitizer, according to federal records.
 Of those, 946 reported they have had at least one confirmed COVID infection since the pandemic began.

 "The federal government's failure to nationalize the supply chain and take control of it contributed to the deaths in nursing homes," said Scott LaRue, president and CEO of ArchCare, the health care system of the Roman Catholic Archdiocese of New York, which operates five nursing homes.